Rabeet8/Blockship-Final-Project/README.md

 The NFT can only  be seen on this contract address 0x1A560Be8f2f65c46265374FE27a6a7633BA690a6

-you can see the deployed project by going to the environment section(scroll down a bit)
+you can see the deployed project by going to the environment section(go to the main page of this repo scroll down a bit)